DynamoDS/RefineryPrimer/04-sample-workflows/04-01_getting-started-workflows/04-01-01_highest-point-of-a-surface.md

 In order to know when the sphere is at the highest peak, a measure of the Z-value is made every time the sphere moves, this represents the *`fitness value`*.

-When running this graph in Refinery:
+When running this graph in Refinery follow these steps:

 * Use the *`Optimize`* generation method
 * Under Inputs make sure that all inputs are checked